bitrise-io/devcenter/_articles/reviews/expose.md

 ### Alternative solution: use Workflow Env Vars

 Alternatively you can set environment variables for Workflows too.
-The Env Vars you set for a workflow will overwrite the env var if defined as an App Env Var or Secret Env Var.
+The env vars you set for a workflow will overwrite the env var if defined as an app env var or [secret env var](/builds/env-vars-secret-env-vars/#about-secrets/).

-An example workflow which defined an environment variable, and then runs another workflow which can use those env vars:
+An example workflow which defined an env var, and then runs another workflow which can use those env vars:

     workflows: